gem5bootcamp/lps2024/slides/01-Introduction/03-python-background.md

 ---

-### Inheritance
+## Inheritance

 Inheritance allows for a class to be defined in relation to another class.
 This other class is referred to as the base class, parent class, or super class, with the new class being the derived class, child class, or sub class.

 There are many instances where a new class is needed but shares many of the same attributes and methods as an existing class.
 In these cases it is possible to inherit from the existing class and extend it with new attributes and methods.

 Let's imagine we want to add an elephant object using to our Animal class.
 We want a new member variable `trunk_length` and a new member function `trumpet`.
 The insight here is Elephants are Animals, but not all Animals are Elephants.
 An Elephant will always have all the common attributes and methods of an Animal, but not all Animals will have the attributes and methods of an Elephant.

 <!-- Prior to this point, the constructor for the Animal class takes weight, height, and name as arguments, but after this point, the constructor appears to take name and age.
 The inconsistency might be confusing to audience members -->

 ---

+## Inheritance example

 The code for this section can be found at [materials/01-Introduction/03-python-background/15-inheritance.py](/materials/01-Introduction/03-python-background/15-inheritance.py)

 ```python